 The Bible is generally considered a pretty good book, but one of its biggest criticisms has always been that it's just too damn long.
 Who has time to read all those words?
 If it were a bit more user friendly it would really have the chance to go viral—maybe even on a level with that "Too Many Cooks" video.
-Kamran Kastle understands this problem and is trying to fix it by translating the entire thing—both Old and New Testaments—into emojis.
-Kastle, a USC graduate, has started a kickstarter page for the project, simply titled The Bible Translated Into Emoticons.
+Kamran Kastle understands this problem and is trying to fix it by translating the entire thing—both the Old and the New Testament—into emojis.
+Kastle, a USC graduate, has started a Kickstarter page for the project, simply titled The Bible Translated Into Emoticons.

 This isn't a totally revolutionary idea, of course.
 Moby Dick has already received a similar treatment in a project titled Emoji Dick.
 But while editor Fred Benenson completed that massive undertaking by hiring Amazon Mechanical Turk workers to translate the text, Kastle plans to translate the Bible entirely by himself (although he says he might reach out to Mel Gibson and the Pope for a bit of help).